passionInfinite/mongoosejs-soft-delete/README.md

 ```

-By Default, Basic usage will set the `deleted` and `deletedAt` field.
+By default, basic usage will set the `deleted` and `deletedAt` field.
 The type of `deleted` field will be `Boolean` whereas `deletedAt` will have the current timestamp.

-# Second Usage
+# Advance Usage

 If you want to change the default behaviour of the plugin.
 For example, instead
 of deletedAt you want to have custom field and the value of that custom field should be